georgemm01/GOdummy/README.md

 Jorge D. Morales<br>
 06/18/2017<br>

-This is a minimally simplfied globus wrapper.
+This is a minimally simplified globus wrapper.
 The idea is to simplify the usage for just moving data from a python script (or notebook).

 The guide assumes that you already have a GO account, and the **globusonline-transfer-api-client**.
-At its core this wrapper is using the globus-api examples/tutorial with a few added wrappers, if you read the GOdummy.py it will be easy to tell, as the name implies, this is just a simplified wrapper.
+At its core this code is using the ***globus-api examples/tutorial*** with a few added wrapping functions, if you read the ```GOdummy.py``` it will be easy to tell.
+As the name implies, **this is just a simplified wrapper**.

 ---